Aviation Maintenance Technician (AVMT)

 AVMT 202 Aircraft Electrical Systems 3 Credit Hour(s)

-This course is designed to provide the student with an advanced study of AC and DC electrical systems, electrical power generation and control; to include alternators, generators, motors, relays, switches, wiring installations, load analyses, and aircraft batteries.
-The student will gain principle knowledge and skills to inspect, check, service, and troubleshoot airframe electrical components.
+This course is designed to provide the student with an advanced study of electrical systems, electrical power generation and control; and communication and navigational systems, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Areas Aircraft Electrical, and Communication and Navigation Systems.
+The student will gain knowledge and skills to inspect, check, service, and troubleshoot these systems.

 Offered: Resident

-This course will provide the student an understanding of operating principles and basic maintenance techniques for airframe auxiliary systems and their components, including: cabin atmosphere control, and position and warning systems.
-The student will learn to inspect, check, service, troubleshoot and repair these systems.
+This course will provide the student an understanding of operating principles and basic maintenance techniques for airframe fuel systems, ice and rain control systems, and aircraft instrument systems, as described in the FAA Aviation Mechanic Airman Certification Standards (ACS) Subject Areas Aircraft Fuel Systems, Ice and Rain Control Systems, and Aircraft Instrument Systems.
+The student will learn to inspect, check, troubleshoot and repair these systems.

 Offered: Resident